 I avoid cooking dried beans in water if possible.
 I prefer chicken broth.
 It adds so much more flavor to the beans.
 I seem to always have gallons of chicken broth on hand.
 I save my vegetable and chicken trimmings, freezing them, and once I have enough I make a huge pot of broth.
-It’s great stuff, specially for making black eyed peas in the slow cooker.
+Slow cooker black eyed peas cooked in broth is a magical thing.

 - Add all ingredients to the slow cooker.